 If a histogram has two peaks, it is said to be bimodal.
 Bimodality occurs when the data set has observations on two different kinds of individuals or combined groups if the centers of the two separate histograms are far enough to the variability in both the data sets.

 A symmetric histogram is also called a bell-shaped histogram.
 When you draw the vertical line down the center of the histogram, and the two sides are identical in size and shape, the histogram is said to be symmetric.
-The diagram is perfectly symmetric if the right half portion of the image is exactly identical to the left half.
+The diagram is perfectly symmetric if the right half portion of the image is similar to the left half.
 The histograms that are not symmetric are known as skewed.

 A Probability Histogram shows a pictorial representation of a discrete probability distribution.
 It consists of a rectangle centered on every value of x, and the area of each rectangle is proportional to the probability of the corresponding value.
 The probability histogram diagram is begun by selecting the classes.
 The probabilities of each outcome are the heights of the bars of the histogram.